 Advance care planning should also include completing written advance directives—a health care proxy and living will.
 These legal documents help ensure your treatment wishes are honored.
 This advance care planning is separate from your doctor’s visit.
 Advance directives–a health care proxy and a living will–ensure your designated agent can speak on your behalf and honor your care wishes.
 Through a living will, you make clear your health care wishes should you not be able to express them.
 Through a health care proxy, you name someone you trust to speak on your behalf if you cannot speak for yourself.

-Only three out of ten Americans have advance care plans, sometimes called advance directives.
+Only three out of ten Americans have advance directives.
 Many people don’t realize they need them.
 And, even if you want one, it’s easy to put off completing the advance care plan.
-So, if you don’t yet have a living will or health care proxy, here are three steps to take on your own, when you’re spending time with family and for sure before a hospital stay.
+So, if you don’t yet have a living will or health care proxy, here are three steps to take on your own, when you’re spending time with family.
+Ideally, you should have a living will and health care proxy before a hospital stay.

 - Talk to your parents and kids about the kind of care you would want if something were to happen to you and you could not decide for yourself the care you need.
 Consider as well whether you would want hospice care, which Medicare covers.

 - Pick someone whom you trust to make decisions for you if you can’t make them yourself, your “health care proxy.”

 - Complete a written health care proxy and living will, and share them with the person you have chosen to make decisions on your behalf, your family and loved ones, as well as with your doctors.
 You might also consider giving your health care proxy or someone else you trust a power of attorney.
 You should consult an elder care lawyer if you can.